The Lady of Shalott (painting): Description

-The Lady of Shalott an 1888 oil-on-canvas painting, is one of John William Waterhouse's most famous works.
+The Lady of Shalott, an 1888 oil-on-canvas painting, is one of John William Waterhouse's most famous works.
 It depicts a scene from Tennyson's poem in which the poet describes the plight and the predicament of a young woman, loosely based on the figure of Elaine of Astolat from medieval Arthurian legend, who yearned with an unrequited love for the knight Sir Lancelot, isolated under an undisclosed curse in a tower near King Arthur's Camelot.
 Waterhouse painted three versions of this character, in 1888, 1894 and 1915.

-The painting has the precisely painted detail and bright colours associated with the Pre-Raphaelites.
+The painting contains a range of bright colours typical of the Pre-Raphaelites.
 It pictures the titular character of Tennyson's poem, also titled The Lady of Shalott (1842).
-In the poem, the Lady had been confined to her quarters, under a curse that forbade her to go outside or even look directly out of a window; her only view of the world was through a mirror.
+In the poem, the Lady had been confined to her quarters under a curse that forbade her to go outside or even look directly out of a window; her only view of the world was through a mirror.
 She sat below the mirror and wove a tapestry of scenes she could see by the reflection.
-After defying the curse by looking out the window at Camelot, the Lady has made her way to a small boat.
-This is the moment that is pictured in Waterhouse's painting, as the Lady is leaving to face her destiny.
-She is pictured sitting on the tapestry she has woven.
+After defying the curse by looking out the window at Camelot, she made her way to a small boat.
+This is the moment pictured in Waterhouse's painting as she leaves to face her destiny and she is shown sitting on the tapestry she has woven.

-The Lady has a lantern at the front of her boat and a crucifix is positioned near the bow.
+The Lady has a lantern at the front of her boat, and a crucifix is positioned near the bow.
 Next to the crucifix are three candles.
 Candles were a representation of life – two of the candles are already blown out, signifying that her death is soon to come.
 Aside from the metaphoric details, this painting is valued for Waterhouse's realistic painting abilities.
 The Lady's dress is stark white against the much darker hues of the background.
-Waterhouse's close attention to detail and colour, the accentuation of the beauty of nature, realist quality, and his interpretation of her vulnerable, wistful face are further demonstration of his artistic skill.
+Waterhouse's close attention to detail and colour, the accentuation of the beauty of nature, realist quality, and his interpretation of her vulnerable, wistful face are further demonstrations of his artistic skill.
 Naturalistic details include two swallows and the water plants that would be found in a river in England at this time.

-The Lady of Shalott was donated to the public by Sir Henry Tate in 1894.